 Looking for a focused and intentional study of one book in the Bible?
-Browse and join our reading plans.
+Browse and join our bible reading plans.

 Do you often find yourself paralyzed by anxiety and fear?
 Join us in this 5-day study from the book of Philippians to discover how you can find joy, peace, and hope even in the midst of trials and difficult circumstances.